food-therapy/.github/README.md

-# onboarding
+# Backend Home
-This is for onboarding to the tech team.
-It will help our software and other relevant documents to start contributing from day 1.
+This is home repository for the information and management of the backend team.
+Information in this repo includes but is not limited to
+* Backend Wiki
+* Onboarding to the tech team
+* Project Management Boards, etc.